Notion

 If you were wondering why have we decided to keep the deviceId in the local storage, it is because we'll need to access it before and after the user has logged in.
 It also makes a nicer user experience not to have to enter it multiple times.

-Now that we have basic state management in place, let's integrate our app with Notion by installing the API and importing it in App.js.
+Now that we have basic state management in place, let's integrate our app with Neurosity by installing the SDK and importing it in App.js.

-Connecting to a Notion device is simple.
-We instantiate a new Notion and pass the Device ID.
+Connecting to a Neurosity device is simple.
+We instantiate a new Neurosity class and pass the Device ID.
 We can add a side effect that sets the instance to the App component state by syncing with deviceId.

 useEffect(() => {